Greg Boyle: Awards

 Boyle has received the Civic Medal of Honor from the Los Angeles Area Chamber of Commerce, the California Peace Prize granted by the California Wellness Foundation, the Lifetime Achievement Award from MALDEF, and the James Irvine Foundation’s Leadership Award.

 Boyle was named the 2007 Humanitarian of the Year by Bon Appetit magazine.

 Boyle was inducted into the California Hall of Fame in December 2011.

 In 2014, Boyle was awarded the honorary Doctor of Humane Letters (L.H.D.) from Whittier College.

 He was named the 2016 Humanitarian of the Year by the James Beard Foundation, a national culinary-arts organization.

 Boyle was selected to receive the Laetare Medal in recognition of outstanding service to the Catholic Church and society in March 2017.

+In 2024, he received the Presidential Medal of Freedom for his work.